BenjaminAkyen/governed-banking-intent-router/docs/SYSTEM_CARD.md

 ## Evidence status

 Real MPS runtime, service and in-memory observability tests have passed on the documented Mac.
-Cross-platform CPU CI, CodeQL and container jobs are configured but require GitHub-hosted evidence.
-The current system still has nine explicit release blockers in `configs/governance/module17.yaml`, including representative data, uncertainty, robustness, champion alignment, deployment-infrastructure gaps and a committed notebook output that fails the publication-hygiene gate.
+The hosted CPU matrix, CodeQL, package build, lightweight container smoke, dependency audit, SBOM and secret scan are passing.
+Publication hygiene also passes for the current public tree.

+Production blockers remain: representative data, failed uncertainty and robustness gates, service and champion misalignment, missing real CUDA and Linux serving evidence, an unconfigured identity provider and pending accountable approval.
+The canonical list is `configs/governance/module17.yaml`.

 ## External dependencies